 Authorized Participants may be required to pay a creation or redemption fee for purchasing or redeeming Creation Units.
-Creation and redemption transactions for the Fund are subject to a creation or redemption fee, payable to SSB, in the amount listed in the table below, irrespective of the size of the order.
+Creation and redemption transactions for a Fund are subject to a creation or redemption fee, payable to SSB, in the amount listed in the table below, irrespective of the size of the order.

-An additional variable charge may be imposed for creations effected outside the Clearing Process (with respect to the Fund that could utilize the Clearing Process).
+An additional variable charge may be imposed for creations effected outside the Clearing Process (with respect to a Fund that could utilize the Clearing Process).

-In addition, in the case of cash creations or where the Trust permits or requires an Authorized Participant to substitute cash in lieu of depositing a portion of the Deposit Securities, the Authorized Participant may be assessed an additional variable charge to compensate the Fund for the costs associated with purchasing the applicable securities.
+In addition, in the case of cash creations or where the Trust permits or requires an Authorized Participant to substitute cash in lieu of depositing a portion of the Deposit Securities, the Authorized Participant may be assessed an additional variable charge to compensate a Fund for the costs associated with purchasing the applicable securities.
 The Trust may adjust these fees from time to time based upon actual experience.
 As a result, in order to seek to replicate the in-kind creation order process, the Trust expects to purchase, in the secondary market or otherwise gain exposure to, the portfolio securities that could have been delivered as a result of an in-kind creation order pursuant to local law or market convention, or for other reasons ("Market Purchases").
 In such cases where the Trust makes Market Purchases, the Authorized Participant will reimburse the Trust for, among other things, any difference between the market value at which the securities and/or financial instruments were purchased by the Trust and the cash in lieu amount (which amount, at the Adviser's or Sub-Adviser's discretion, may be capped), applicable registration fees, brokerage commissions and certain taxes.
-The Adviser or Sub-Adviser may adjust the transaction fee to the extent the composition of the creation securities changes or cash in lieu is added to the Cash Component to protect ongoing shareholders.
-Investors are responsible for the costs of transferring the securities constituting the Deposit Securities to the account of the Trust.
+The Adviser or Sub-Adviser may adjust the transaction fee to the extent the composition of the creation securities constituting the Deposit Securities to the account of the Trust.